Categories

 Let’s say you send out a great edition of your newsletter.
 Some readers might forward it to friends or colleagues, and hopefully, you’ve got a call-to-action, or CTA, that gets those new readers back to your landing page to sign up for the newsletter.

 But if you’ve got a web version of the article, you open up all sorts of new growth opportunities.
-Now, readers can share the newsletter in ways — via text message, social media, or Slack, for instance — that might help you reach a wider audience than beyond a forward.
+Now, readers can share the newsletter in ways — via text message, social media, or Slack, for instance — that might help you reach a wider audience than beyond an email forward.
 Once you’ve got those readers on your site, you can run pop-ups or registration walls to convert those readers to your newsletter.
 “Want to read the rest of the story?” you’ll say.
 “Sign up for our newsletter.”

 But should you republish back issues of your newsletter on the website?
 That’s the real question, and the answer depends entirely on what’s in the newsletter.